-In 2023, Unite Us hosted its annual one Continuum conference with existing and prospective customers to demonstrate the vision and direction of our product suite.
-The UX team took this opportunity to demonstrate how enhancing personalization could help our users manage what can often feel like an overwhelming set of daily tasks.
+Every year Unite Us hosts a conference called One Continuum with existing and prospective customers to demonstrate the vision and direction of our product.
+The UX team used this opportunity to show how enhancing personalization could help our users manage what can often feel like an overwhelming set of daily tasks.

 In a followup visionware project, we explored how a client-facing app could increase engagement into our Network, and make access to care more reachable for an otherwise confusing system of care.